 If you are thinking that the GeckoGym shares a remarkable resemblance to the La Sportiva Tarantula, it’s because it does.
 These shoes have plenty of noticeable similarities; they use the same last shape, the same heel design, split tongue, velcro closure, and FriXion rubber.

-Perhaps the most noticeable advantage of the GeckoGym over the Tarantula is that it is machine washable.
-This is actually a pretty cool feature, and one rarely found on climbing shoes.
+The most noticeable advantage of the GeckoGym over the Tarantula is that it is machine washable.
+This is a cool bonus, and one that is very rarely found on climbing shoes.

 There’s a big difference between vegan and eco-friendly climbing shoes.
 Vegan climbing shoes don’t use any materials that are sourced, or tested, from animals.
 This includes the fabrics, glue, or dying materials used throughout the manufacturing process.